dylan-chong/engr201-assignments/Literature Review Notes.md

 The purpose of the first phase is to create a set of similar inputs that cause similar deep execution paths, using a proposed Incremental Mutation process.
 Begin with a valid input that creates a deep execution path, and break it into small segments.
-For each segment, perform a slight alteration and if the resulting input creates an execution with a high TCS to the original, add this to the set of test cases, and then repeat by performing a larger alteration.
+For each segment, perform a slight alterations and add the altered input to the set of test cases.
+Stop when TCS lowers beyond some threshold is reached [7].
-This process creates a range of inputs that are as broad as possible while still being able to focus on testing related execution path [7].

 The second phase involves combining multiple test cases from the first phase in order to create additional test case inputs.
 This is necessary for finding vulnerabilities that are only possible when multiple parts of the input have been malformed in specific ways, and also to make sure that related execution paths are explored by the test cases [7].

-The optional third phase is required only when there are not enough test cases generated from the previous two stages in order to provide sufficient coverage for the deep execution path.
-Because having a strictly high TCS requirement can filter out a large number of generated test cases in the first phase, retrying the entire process again with a lower TCS requirement can help to increase the coverage of the deep execution path [7].

 ### Advantages and Limitations